er537/whisper_interpretability/docs/index.md

 ## The decoder is a weak LM
 Whisper is trained soley on supervised speech-to-text data; the decoder is NOT pretrained on text.
 Despite this, we find that it learns weak langauge modelling behaviour.

 *For context: Whisper is an encoder-decoder transformer model.
-The input to the encoder is a 30s chunk of audio (shorter chunks can be padded) and autoregressively predicts the transcript.*
+The input to the encoder is a 30s chunk of audio (shorter chunks can be padded) and the ouput from the decoder is a transcript, predicted autoregressively.*

 ## Bigrams
 If we use just padding frames as the input of the encoder and 'prompt' the decoder we can recover bigram statistics.
 For example,